Quantum corrections to symmetron fifth-force profiles: Introduction

 Despite the obvious upshot of leaving the laws of gravity unchanged exactly where we expect them to be, the nonlinearities in screened gravity models can present significant technical challenges.
 For instance, unless one makes certain simplifying assumptions, the classical field equations are often very difficult, if not impossible, to solve in closed form.
-Exact solutions have been found in 1D \cite{PhysRevD.97.064015, PhysRevD.103.084013, PhysRevD.99.024045} and are immediately applicable to experiments which effectively vary along one spatial dimension.
-These include Casimir experiments \cite{cannex}, torsion pendulum experiments \cite{PhysRevD.86.102003, PhysRevLett.110.031301} and bouncing neutron experiments \cite{cronenberg_acoustic_2018, PhysRevLett.107.111301, PhysRevD.88.083004}.
-Technical difficulty may partially explain why much of the literature deals exclusively with the dynamics of classical fields, as may the conventional wisdom regarding quantum corrections, given formally by Erick Weinberg \cite{weinberg_2012} (see also Ref.~\cite{burrage_2021}).
+Technical difficulty may partially explain why much of the literature deals exclusively with the dynamics of classical fields, as may the conventional wisdom regarding quantum corrections, given formally by Erick Weinberg \cite{weinberg_2012} (see also ref.~\cite{burrage_2021}).
 To briefly summarise his argument, one can meaningfully talk about a classical field on some macroscopic length scale \(L\) if quantum fluctuations averaged over \(L\) are small compared to the variation of the classical field over \(L\).
 Simultaneously, \(L\) must be small compared to the characteristic length scale of the classical field configuration.
 This line of reasoning boils down to an inequality, relating Lagrangian parameters to the length scale \(L\), which must be satisfied for the classical field profile not to suffer from large quantum corrections.
 Applied to ``normal'' field theories, this argument tends to suggest that quantum corrections become relevant at high energies or, equivalently, small length scales.
 This reasoning breaks down for very light scalar fields, which have the potential to mediate quantum phenomena over astrophysical distances.